peakpg/git-er-done/README.md

 gem install git_er_done
 ```

 This makes the `gd` command available on your system.
+In 0.5.1, I have added some other alias commands `gi` and `gti` just to try them out for style.

 ## What you get